Safe Planning in Interactive Environments via Iterative Policy Updates and Adversarially Robust Conformal Prediction: Problem Formulation

 \subsection{Episodic Problem Formulation and Design Goals}

-To address the aforementioned circular dependency, we reframe the problem into an iterative, episodic framework which we explain below and summarize in Figure \ref{fig:overview}.
+\end{fullblock} \begin{shortblock} \subsectionshort{Episodic Problem Formulation and Design Goals} \end{shortblock} To address the aforementioned circular dependency, we reframe the problem into an iterative, episodic framework which we explain below and summarize in Figure \ref{fig:overview}.
 Planning proceeds in episodes $j=0,1,2,\ldots$.
 We use a fixed nominal predictor $\hat y_{0:T} = (\hat y_0, \ldots, \hat y_T)$ to anchor the geometry of the uncertainty.
 Updating the predictor episodically is possible with minimal modifications, but omitted here for simplicity.
-At each episode $j$, we solve the following robust optimization problem, parameterized by an uncertainty radius $r_j \ge 0$:
+At each episode $j$, we solve the following robust optimization problem, parameterized by an uncertainty radius $r_j \ge 0$: \subeqtighton

-Solving \eqref{eq:episodic} yields the policy $\pi_j:=u_{j,0:T-1}$ and the resulting optimal cost $J_j := J(x_{j,0:T},u_{j,0:T-1})$.
+\subeqend Solving \eqref{eq:episodic} yields the policy $\pi_j:=u_{j,0:T-1}$ and the resulting optimal cost $J_j := J(x_{j,0:T},u_{j,0:T-1})$.
 This policy is then executed on the physical system $n_j$ times, which produces $n_j$ i.i.d. rollouts of the environment's trajectories $\left\{ y_{j, 0:T}^{(i)} \right\}_{i=1}^{n_j} \sim \mathcal{D}(\pi_j)$ under the ego-agent's policy, as governed by \eqref{eq:pf:dyn} and denoted by $\mathcal{D}(\pi_j)$.
-The design of this iterative process is driven by three high-level objectives:
+The design of this iterative process is driven by three high-level objectives: \subeqtighton